-In the centre of the piazza towers a bronze statue of Giordano Bruno (1548-1600), who was executed here on February 17th, 1600.
+In the centre of Campo de' Fiori towers a bronze statue of Giordano Bruno (1548-1600), who was executed here on February 17th, 1600.
 Bruno was a Dominican friar, philosopher, mathematician, poet and cosmologist.
-He was also, in the eyes of the Catholic church, a heretic.
+He was also, in the eyes of the Catholic Church, a heretic.
 In 1593 Bruno was imprisoned on multiple charges of heresy, including the denial of the doctrine of transubstantiation.
 He was tried by the Roman Inquisition, found guilty and condemned to death.

-Almost 300 years later, on June 9th, 1889, a bronze statue of Giordano Bruno, the work of the Roman sculptor Ettore Ferrari (1845-1929), was unveiled in the Campo dei Fiori.
+Almost 300 years later, on June 9th 1889, a monument to Giordano Bruno, the work of the Roman sculptor Ettore Ferrari (1845-1929), was unveiled in the centre of Campo dei Fiori.
 The statue was originally meant to face the sun, but at the last minute the decision was taken to erect it facing the direction of the Vatican, which lies to the north.
 As a result, the friar's face is perpetually shaded, lending him a melancholy air.

 Search Walks in Rome: